 logo

-Taking vitamin D supplements daily does not prevent diabetes.
+Taking Vitamin D supplements daily does not prevent diabetes.

-Journalist Choi Ji-woo's story
+Reporter Choi Ji-woo's story

-The research team conducted a follow-up study over approximately five years on 2,495 men aged 60 and over and 2,495 women aged 65, all without glucose metabolism disorders.
-Participants were randomly assigned to three groups: daily vitamin D3 40μg (1600IU), daily vitamin D3 80μg (3200IU), or a placebo group.
-The research team utilized national health registry data to collect information on participants' lifestyles, nutrition, diseases, and risk factors, and they collected blood samples for analysis.
+The research team tracked 2,495 men aged 60 and older and 2,495 women aged 65 without glucose metabolism disorders for approximately five years.
+Participants were randomly assigned to groups receiving 40 μg (1600 IU) of vitamin D3 daily, 80 μg (3200 IU) of vitamin D3 daily, or a placebo.
+Using data from the National Health Registry, the research team collected information on the participants' lifestyles, nutrition, diseases, and risk factors, and collected and analyzed blood samples.

 =================

-It seems that prevention through exercise comes first.
+It seems prevention through exercise comes first.

 7